INHERITANCE OF SHADOW SERIES

 So, here is the thing.
 I know why George left.
 He didn’t walk out because he was bored of us or wanted a new life in the sun.
 He went to hunt down people who hurt kids, properly hurt them, and he did it because someone had to.
 I get that.
 I even agree with it.

-It still smashed my mum to pieces.
+It still broke my mum to pieces.
 And it hurt me too, not that I would ever say that to his face.
-For a year after he went, the police would knock on our door, ask the same questions, make Mum relive it over and over.
-Then we were told he was dead.
-Case closed.
-Move on.
-Sure.
-Right.
+For over a year after he left the cops were harassing us.
+They’d follow us, tap our phones and would knock on our door and ask the same dam questions and make my Mum relive it over and over.